deadlyvipers/dojo_rules/introduction.md

 Hi this is my first commit to the forked repo.
+My favorite code school path is JavaScript.